 Amount of grant

-Per Semester amounts are Full-time = $1,882 or 1/2-time $941.
+Per semester amounts are full-time = $1,886 or half-time $943.
+Less than half-time: $472.
 (The sum of the amounts disbursed in various semesters will not exceed the annual maximum.)

 - The lifetime maximum amount a student may receive is $8,000 total for graduate studies.